legislation > q & a

 Animals produced by substandard breeders can be sick, diseased or may have genetic defects.
 These animals are then sold to the public.
 Both high-volume and low-volume breeders sell directly to consumers through classified or print ads, websites, parking lots or at the kennel/home.
 For additional insight, please review the pages on this website.

-7. What is the goal of legislation?
+7. What is the goal?

 To help ensure that dogs, cats, puppies and kittens are healthy and safe within breeding facilities in Minnesota by regulation of commercial dog and cat breeders.